Kokodayo-CN/Clash-Verge-on-Debian/README.md

 ## Extra Reminder

 - If Clash Verge still refuses to open after steps above, check your terminal to check error messages after `dpkg -i` commands.
 Most likely you are still missing some dependencies, which will be clearly listed.
 Download them and use `sudo dpkg -i PACKAGE` to install.
-Under most cases you can't use `sudo apt --fix-broken` to resolve since your system alread failed once on finding those dependencies when installing the package.
-You can search online and download directly from Ubuntu Archives, then install manually.
+- Under most cases you can't use `sudo apt --fix-broken` to resolve missing dependencies, since your system already failed once on finding those dependencies when installing the package.
+You can search missing dependencis online and download directly from Ubuntu Archives, then install manually.
 - You can always replace `dpkg -i` with `apt install` or `apt-get install`.
 - This guide is only for users of Debian and Debian-derived distros.
 For folks on the Arch side, this guide won't be helpful at all.